rwck/week_06/first_go/project_documentation.md

 ## Generate a scaffold to get started

-`rails generate scaffold user firstname lastname email:uniq password:digest firstname lastname picture phone`
+`rails generate scaffold user firstname lastname email:uniq password:digest picture phone`

 ## Create a migration for the database